JGCRI/gcam-doc/fusion.md

 ```

 A couple things to note, sometimes it is easier to just use your feedback object to process callbacks from GCAM fusion.
 It isn't required to use a helper struct to do so and sometimes it is easier not to.
 Nothing additional is required to handle feedbacks, you don't have to implement any interface, just provide the `processData`, etc callback methods.
 I've also included and configured the call back for `pushFilterStep` just for example.
-I also threw in some uses of boost's (using the std library should work just fine too) type traits + SFINAE to control which objects we are intereasted in just to point out the possible strategies for only dealing with certain types (although how SFINAE techniques actually work is far more complicated to discuss here, luckily plenty has been written about the topic).
+I also threw in some uses of boost's (using the std library should work just fine too) type traits + SFINAE to control which objects we are intereasted in just to point out the possible strategies for only dealing with certain types (although how SFINAE techniques actually work is far too complicated to discuss here, luckily plenty has been written about the topic).

 TODO: Linking in your feedbacks